 In this program, candidates will think strategically, systemically, and analytically in ways that promote the practical application of knowledge related to grant-seeking activities, grant-writing, grant management, and program evaluation of not-for-profit, for-profit, public and/or private organizations.
 This flexible, all-online program is offered regionally and nationally and has several unique benefits including:

 The number of organizations that qualify for grant funds has risen sharply over the last three decades.
 Nearly 90,000 trusts, foundations, government agencies, and other organizations provide more than $40 billion annually in awarded grants in the United States, and more than $240 billion is contributed worldwide by individuals, bequests, foundations, and corporations (The Foundation Center, 2008).
-Due to the growing presence of grant fund opportunities for both public and private organizations, graduates may gain employment within related organizations including nonprofit entities, arts organizations, educational institutions, government agencies, and private businesses.
 It is no surprise then, that the U.S. Bureau of Labor Statistics shows that employment of grant writers is expected to grow by 16% between 2010 and 2020.
 For those professionals already employed in these positions, advancement opportunities are more likely with experience and completion of a master's degree in the field.

 The professors who teach in the grant writing and evaluation program are all actively involved with writing and seeking grants, conducting program evaluations, and have managed or directed Not-for-Profits in a variety of settings.
 Faculty are also members of several national organizations including: